mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/major-version-upgrade/upgrade/aws/index.md

 ## Wait for Cluster to Reach a Steady State

-Describe the cluster with the commmand:
+Describe the cluster with the command:

 ```sh
 dkp --kubeconfig=admin.conf describe cluster --cluster-name $CLUSTER_NAME